tickBit/Tensorflow-transformer/README.md

 ## GPU for training

-Without GPU the training might the a long time.
+Without GPU the training might take a long time.
 I have WSL2 with Ubuntu Linux in Windows 11.
 This is required to get the GPU version of Tensorflow working on Windows.